klee-contrib/focus-starter-kit/README.md

 This starter kit is here to help you to initialize a new project using [focusjs](https://github.com/KleeGroup/focus) and [focusjs-components](https://github.com/KleeGroup/focus-components).

+Don't forget to have all entry points on focus on  [getfocus.io](https://getfocus.io)

 Your maybe asking how should I proceed ?

 Don't worry, we are here to help: